EEGKit/openvibe-sdk/plugins/processing/signal-processing/doc/boxes/Doc_BoxAlgorithm_TemporalFilter.rst

 Band Pass Ripple (dB)
 ~~~~~~~~~~~~~~~~~~~~~

-If Chebychev filter is selected, pass band ripple in dB is a necessary information.
+If Chebyshev filter is selected, pass band ripple in dB is a necessary information.

 .. _Doc_BoxAlgorithm_TemporalFilter_Examples: